gheorghina/gheorghina.github.io/_posts/2019-12-30-from-c#-to-elixir.markdown

 [Elixir](https://en.wikipedia.org/wiki/Elixir_(programming_language)) is a dynamic, functional programming language created by José Valim.
 It is built on top of [Erlang Virtual Machine called BEAM](https://en.wikipedia.org/wiki/Erlang_(programming_language)).
 It is used when robust, fault tolerant, highly distributed systems are required.

-The way I started viewing it when I began was that Elixir was developed for poor programmers like me, to be able to quickly grasp it and implement powerfull systems on top of BEAM which otherwise would not have been achieved since Erlang falls at the bottom of the popularity charts.
+The way I started viewing it, when I began, was that Elixir was developed for poor programmers like me, to be able to quickly grasp it and implement powerfull systems on top of BEAM which otherwise would not have been achieved since Erlang falls at the bottom of the popularity charts.

 ### What was it like to transition?